| 2007 |

 | 2021 |

-Molecular dynamics simulations show that seipin clusters triacylglycerol and diacylglycerol inside its ring-like oligomeric structure via interactions involving both luminal and transmembrane regions; polar residues responsible for TG interactions are identified, and mutations of these to hydrophobic residues abolish TG clustering. |
+Molecular dynamics simulations and cell experiments show that seipin clusters triacylglycerol (TG) and diacylglycerol inside its ring-like oligomeric structure via interactions with both luminal and transmembrane regions.
+Mutations of polar residues involved in protein-TG interactions into hydrophobic residues abolish TG clustering. |

 Proceedings of the National Academy of Sciences of the United States of America |